All Episodes

 It would be largely unverifiable and would seriously undercut our negotiations on arms reduction.

-Why should they agree to arms reductions knowing that we were prohibited from catching up?
+With their present margin of superiority, why should they agree to arms reductions knowing that we were prohibited from catching up?

-Now you tell me this sounds like Barack Obama.
+Now, you tell me this sounds like Barack Obama?

 Barack Obama is the antithesis of Ronald Reagan in virtually any way you can imagine.